rohitjain00/ticket-booking-api/README.md

 ## About the API

+This API uses a [swagger UI](https://swagger.io/tools/swagger-ui/) so you can visit https://ticket-booking-app-zomentum.herokuapp.com/ for the inputs, outputs and the models used.

 ### Endpoints
 1. A `post` request to `/ticket/` would result in booking of ticket
 2. A `put` request to `/ticket/` would result in updating time of ticket